Lure of the Craton Mountains

 Fred Craton entered the room again and carried several bandages and a bottle of disinfectant.
 Elenor winced as the disinfectant stung on the raw flesh of her wounds but she gritted her teeth.
 Fred gently bound her feet with the bandages making sure the twisted ankle was properly supported.

 Elenor felt a wave of nausea flow through her body once more as the antiseptic seeped into her wound.
 The smell was making her head throb and she bent over without realizing it.
 She took deep breath and closed her eyes.
-Elenor felt something pat her head slowly and draw back the hair from around her face.
+Elenor felt a slow pat on her head and her hair was draw back from around her face.

 Fred knelt on the floor in front of her and continued to pat her head gently.
 He must have taken the antiseptic away because the smell slowly faded and his gentle pats made her feel relaxed.
 When Elenor had calmed down and the nausea was less strong, Fred got up and bound her neck.
 The bandage felt different than the ones on her feet and the cloth was soft like a scarf.
 Elenor barely felt Fred’s touch as he wrapped it around and when he finished, he exit the room with the First Aid Kit.